0x074b/Token-Tester/README.md

 * English: This is one of my first public projects, the best will be released soon.
 * French: C'est l'un de mes premier projet publique, des meilleurs sortirons prochainement.

+# To Do List
+* BlackList option for ban wrong token